 So what do you have?
 It's better than a gift card.
 If you have Christ, then you have every spiritual resource you need to live the kind of life that pleases your Father.
-That means you can control that anger at work, and you can have joy when the stock market tumbles, and you can keep loving that hard-to-love person, and you can overcome that ungodly habit.
-And you can do it because your Father has blessed you with every spiritual resource you'll ever need.
-And for that He deserves your praise!
+That means you can let your light shine by doing good deeds.
+You can help that widow.
+You can mentor that child.
+You can give hope to that addict.
+And you can do all this because your Father has blessed you with every spiritual resource you'll ever need.

+And for that He deserves glory!
 But there's more.

 II.
-God the Father deserves our praise because He chose us (4).
+God the Father deserves glory because He chose us (4).